gambhir/CarND-Behavioral-Cloning-P3/writeup_report.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to move back to center.

 To augment the data set, I also flipped images and angles thinking that this would first increase the number of data samples I had, but also strengthen my distributions of left, right, and straight angles.
-For example here is a rouge break down of angles with left being -.15 and right being .15 less than or greater than.

-![alt text][image3]
+![alt text][image3] ![alt text][image4] ![alt text][image5]

 Total Samples :  79734